Remote work is no longer a trend – it’s here to stay.

 1. Less Efficient Communication

 Most would agree team communication is easier when you’re face-to-face with your teammates.
-Remote work doesn’t allow for a team member to turn around and ask a question.
+Working remotely doesn’t allow for a team member to turn around and ask a question.
 This more than likely means a Slack, email, or Skype call for a remote team.

 “The most obvious (drawback) is that communication is, often, not as efficient as in an office, and many workers complain that the social aspect of work is heavily reduced...
 Also, you rely on the internet to operate.
 This can be troublesome with poor connections or outages,” says Adam Lumb of Cashcow Ltd.